ac812/mcb-python/docs/solutions-practical1.md

 ```{solution-start} split-strings
 :class: dropdown
 ```
-To divide strings by a separator, the `split()` string method provides an eay way to do this.
+To divide strings by a separator, the `split()` string method provides an easy way to do this.
 Have a look at the [documentation](https://docs.python.org/3.3/library/stdtypes.html?highlight=split#str.split).
 If no arguments are passed to the `split()` method, all whitespace is removed from the string that called `split()` and a list is returned with the separated strings.